ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/low_birthweight_short_gestation/index.rst

    - mortality rate due to cause if the person does NOT have the condition: EMR=0
    - mortality rate due to cause if the person HAS the condition: EMR of the condition (with EMR > CSMR)

-We will need the following variables:
+We will need the following variables (see the :ref:`note below <RR and PAF information>` for information about the RR's and PAF):

 .. math::
   :nowrap: